.png)

 Robie holds a Masters in Mental Health Counseling from Old Dominion University, a Masters in Systems Engineering from Naval Postgraduate School, and a Masters in Natural Science (Psychology) from the University of Cambridge.
 He served 24 years in the U.S. Navy.
 He previously counseled at the Faye Bonnick Counseling Center, specializing in aiding couples recover from betrayal trauma.
 He completed Level 1 Training in Gottman Method Couples Therapy.
 He creates a calm, welcoming environment for exploration of the root causes of current issues.

-Specialties: EMDR, Grief-Informed Counseling, Complex Trauma, and Addiction.
+Specialties: EMDR, Grief-Informed Counseling, Complex Trauma, Couples and Addiction.

 In-Person and Telehealth